ziadalzarka/rapid.io/README.md

 ### Blocks may be used multiple times with different variables

-Blocks are the most fundmental building block of a ZONE API and one block can be used multiple times with different configurations, for example:
+Blocks are the most fundmental building block of the Chain and one block can be used multiple times with different configurations, for example:

 > A validation middleware block may be used to build different endpoints and configured with different models.

-### All block linkers are optional
+### All block injections are optional

-If a linker was not able to find the target block, the main block must implement a way to gracefully handle the missing link.
+If the injector was not able to find the target block, the main block must implement a way to gracefully handle the missing dependency.

 ## Four Principles

 ### Endpoints

-An API main building block is an endpoint.
+Chain's last building block is an endpoint.
 An endpoint can be designed to do many things.
+Example endpoints:

+- Create
+- Read
+- Update
+- Delete
+- Paginate

 ### Middlewares

-Each endpoint consists of a set of middlewares.
+Endpoints can have a parent of type Middleware back in the chain.
 Example middlewares:

 - Body validation
 - Error handling
 - Authentication

 ### Models

-Models are data schemas and can:
+Models are data schemas:

 - Control the data stored in the database.
 - Generate schemas to be used for request body validation.
-- Have special properties like `@Exclude` and `@Transform`.
+- Serialize data for response
+  > e.g. Removing password from user object

 ### Utils